JRHB314/VBCS-Integration/JB-WIP.md

  ![](/images/david-search-6.png)<br>
 <br>

  Next, let's copy over the Javascript code.
-Under the `js` tab of our catalogue page, copy and paste the two slightly modified functions below onto our search page.
+Under the `JS` tab of our catalog page, copy and paste the two slightly modified functions below onto our search page.

  ```
    PageModule.prototype.loadDescriptions = function (inputGenre) { // our function now takes in a "genre" input